Whenever we see wrongdoing committed in the name of Islam, we hear the cliché: “This is not real Islam!”

 For further information on the relation of confirmation between divine books, please see:

-To see an example about “supersession of a command”, please read:
+To see an example of “supersession of a command”, please read:

 ARE THE TORAH AND THE GOSPEL CORRUPTED?